Doubly-robust and heteroscedasticity-aware sample trimming for causal inference

+We bootstrap the Student's $t$-statistic for each parameter, so that the width of our confidence interval is not dominated by the variance of the highest-variance estimate.
+For more details on the practice of bootstrapping $t$-statistics, we refer the interested reader to Section 12.5 of \citet{efron1994}.
 The key step is that, rather than taking the quantile of the individual bootstrap replicates, we take the quantiles of the maximum of the bootstrap replicates across all sub-populations.
 This procedure is described in detail in Algorithm~\ref{alg:simul_trim}.
 Note that, in each bootstrap iteration, we do not re-fit the propensity, mean, and conditional variance estimates; this is justified by the arguments in Appendix C.10.1 of \cite{dorn2021}.

 Of course, the intervals produced by Algorithm~\ref{alg:simul_trim} will be wider than the intervals produced for a single estimand, since this is the price of the simultaneous validity.
-However, there are two things we can do to ensure they are much wider: choosing a small value of $m$, so that we are not attempting to cover many estimands simultaneously, and choosing values of $\delta_j$ that are close together so that the estimates are strongly positively correlated.
-In our experiments, we find that the grid $\{1, 0.9, 0.8, 0.7\}$ gives reasonable results.
-This approach is informed by the interpretation of heteroscedsatic trimming as outlier detection, and allows an analyst to determine whether a large amount of variance in the estimator is being introduced by a handful of units.
-In these cases, our method produces much lower variance estimates on large sub-populations, which may be of interest.
+However, there are two things we can do to ensure they are not much wider: choosing a small value of $m$, so that we are not attempting to cover many estimands simultaneously, and choosing values of $\delta_j$ that are close together so that the estimates are strongly positively correlated.